-In the tremendous growth of children, parents play an important role.
+In the tremendous growth of children, parents play an essential role.
 But, in these quick two years, I’ve realized I learn at least as much from her as she’s learning from me.
-Over the course of my short life, I’ve heard a ton of grownups say that children don’t know anything, they are stupid, don’t know what they’re doing, etc. But I disagree.
+Throughout my short life, I’ve heard a ton of grownups say that children don’t know anything, they are stupid, don’t know what they’re doing, etc. But I disagree.

 Children come into the world with their essence still intact.
 They are pure souls not yet stained with the rules and conditioning of this world.
 At first glance, kids look reckless and can irritate the shit out of you, but if you look closer, you’ll see there is much more to it.
 They are much more at the moment, fully enjoying life.
 And in the end, isn’t that what life is about?
 I think it is.
 So, let’s dive into what my little rascal taught me so far.